ef4/ember-animation-demo/NOTES.md

   Animations within a single route are relatively easy, and can mostly be contained within the view layer using components.

-  [Demo an adaptive form, and explain each piece.
-Possibly just use the order editor.]

 - Reusable components

   - animate-changes
   - measurable-box
   - growable-box
   - animated-if

 - Inter-route animations